 This is a magical 'proposal-inducing' custard cake it seems.
-I posted a video of Chris trying a slice of it on my instagram last week and the next morning - boom!
+I brought Chris a slice of it to try last week and the next morning - boom!
 An engagement ring.

-Whole Milk - For your custard you absolutely have to use Whole Milk.
-Milk is really the foundation of the whole custard and if you don't use a full fat milk you will not get that gorgeous, thick, creamy texture that makes custard custard.
+- Milk - For best results, use full-fat milk.
+Milk is the foundation of the custard and if you don't use a full-fat milk you will not get that gorgeous, thick, creamy texture that makes custard custard.
 And you really can't have a custard cake with mediocre custard!

 It's worth noting that as always it is crucial that your 'cold ingredients' (i.e. butter, milk, eggs) are brought to room temperature before starting this bake.
 There are a number of components that could curdle or go wrong easily, so make it easier on yourself and keep everything at the same temperature!